josephluck/machi/README.md

   )
 );
 // {
-//   entry: { name: "What's your age" },
+//   entry: { id: "What's your age" },
 //   history: [
-//     { name: "What's your name" },
+//     { id: "What's your name" },
-//     { name: "What's your age" },
+//     { id: "What's your age" },
 //     { fork: "Old enough to drink?" },
 //   ]
 // }
 ```

-In this example, although the age entry's `isDone` is satisfied it is returned as it's the entry to the name entry (which has been passed in as the current state during execution) in the history.
+In this example, although the age entry's `isDone` is satisfied it is returned as it's the entry next to the name entry (which has been passed in as the current state during execution) in the history.

 You'll notice that the history includes all satisfied Entries and Forks regardless of whether it's traversing through history or not.